 A Highly Sensitive Person (HSP) has the innate trait known as ‘high psychological sensitivity’.
 According to experts the highly sensitive individual processes sensory data much more intensely and thoroughly, due to biological differences in their nervous system.
-The term Highly Sensitive Person (HSP) was coined by Dr. Elaine N. Aron in 1996, and it has been gaining popularity ever since, mainly because it presents the Highly Sensitive Person in a much more positive light.
-Sadly, HSPs are now increasingly being coerced to believe that they are psychic, which may be undoing some of the wonderful work people like Dr. Aron have been doing.
+The term Highly Sensitive Person (HSP) was coined by Dr. Elaine N. Aron in 1996, and it has been gaining popularity ever since, mainly because it presents the HSP in a much more positive light.
+Sadly, HSPs are now increasingly being made to believe that they are all psychics, which may be undoing some of the wonderful work people like Dr. Aron have been doing.

-It is unfortunate that many HSPs are not aware of their true nature and are not gaining access to accurate self-help information and professional support, because they have been told by well-meaning, but misguided spiritual workers that they are ‘empaths’ or ‘sensitives’ or ‘intuitives’.
-Sure, some HSPs just so happen to also be psychic, but this is not as common as some would have us believe.
+It is unfortunate that many HSPs are not aware of their true nature and are not gaining access to accurate self-help information and professional support, because they have been told by well-meaning, but misguided folk that they are ‘empaths’ or ‘sensitives’ or ‘intuitives’.
+Sure, many HSPs just so happen to also be psychic, but this is not as common as some would have us believe.

-The popular myth about psychological sensitivity, and its uncritical association with psychic ability, is a tragic state of affairs, because many HSPs continue to misjudge their own personalities and sometimes they really struggle in life, because they do not have an accurate understanding of what makes them tick.
+The popular myth about psychological sensitivity, and its uncritical association with psychic ability, is a tragic state of affairs, because many HSPs continue to misjudge their own personalities and sometimes they really struggle in life, because they do not have an accurate understanding of what makes them ‘tick’.
 Instead of receiving the support, guidance and sense of belonging that will allow them to thrive as HSP, they are being misdirected and taken advantage of by people who sell psychic development books, courses and healing sessions; not to mention the trauma and confusion highly sensitive children experience due to the misinformation being fed to their parents.
-Imagine having an excited ‘psychic stage mom’ breathing down your neck, pressuring you to act more ‘esoterically’ or ‘other-worldly’, because she read on some website that you are a highly gifted little psychic empath in the making, when in reality you are just a shy, sensitive kid who does not like noisy people and chaotic environments, and you just like to check things out carefully before you take any action.
+Imagine having an excited ‘psychic stage mom’ breathing down your neck, pressuring you to act more esoterically and other-worldly, because she read on some website that you are a highly gifted little empath in the making, when in reality you are just a shy, sensitive kid who does not like noisy people and chaotic environments, and you just like to check things out carefully, before you take any action.

-* By the way, there may actually be some reason for alarm concerning the declining levels of empathy in our society.
+*By the way, there may actually be some reason for alarm concerning the declining levels of empathy in our society.
 According to recent research at the University of Michigan the empathy levels of college students have dropped significantly since the 1980’s, with an especially dramatic decline over the past decade.
 To make matters worse, during this same period levels of narcissism among college students has reached new heights, according to research at San Diego State University.
 One possible reason for this decline may be our increased social isolation, and the growing dehumanization of people due to technology.
-You only have to read some of the really cruel and callous comments some young people post on social networking and video sharing sites to find the necessary evidence.
-Maybe empathy will one day really become a rare gift in a merciless world devoid of any compassion for others.
+You only have to read some of the really cruel and callous comments so many people post on social networking and video sharing sites these days, to find the necessary evidence.
+Maybe empathy will one day really become a rare gift in a merciless world devoid of any emotional concern for others?

 © 2011 Anthon St Maarten